Bourkies/Firebase-Bingo-Platform/README.md

 ### **Overview Page**

 This page provides a public dashboard for the event, showing a leaderboard, a live feed of recent completions, and a chart of each team's score over time.
+It can be disabled by an admin in the `setup.html` page.

-### **Board Setup Page**
+### **Board Setup Page (`setup.html`)**

-This project includes a powerful **Board Setup** page that provides a graphical interface for editing the entire bingo board configuration.
-It is accessible from the main navigation bar.
+This is the central hub for event administrators.
+It provides a graphical interface for editing the entire bingo board configuration and is accessible only to users with the `Admin` role.

 #### **Features**

--   **Admin-Only Access**: Access is restricted to users authenticated with the `Admin` role.
+-   **Live Tile Editor**: Drag, resize, and edit tiles directly on a visual representation of the board.
+All changes are saved automatically.
+-   **Global Configuration**: Edit event-wide settings like the page title, board background image, and gameplay rules.
+-   **Team Management**: Create, rename, and delete teams.
+-   **Mass Import / Export**: A link to the dedicated `import.html` page to manage tiles in bulk.
+-   **Mass Deletion**: A "Delete All Tiles" button with a strong confirmation modal to safely clear the board.

 #### ⚠️ **Security Warning**

-The `setup.html` page provides full administrative control over the bingo board's configuration, including all styles, tiles, and event rules.
-Access is protected by Firebase Authentication, and only users with the `Admin` role (as defined in your Firestore `users` collection) can view and use this page.
+The `setup.html` page provides full administrative control over the bingo board's configuration.
+Access is protected by Firebase Authentication, and only users with the `Admin` role can view and use this page.
 Ensure that the `Admin` role is assigned only to trusted individuals.

-You can manage user roles from the **Admin View** page or by directly editing the documents in the `users` collection in the Firebase console.
+### **Import/Export Page (`import.html`)**

+This page provides powerful tools for managing tile data in bulk.
+It is accessible from the **Board Setup** page and is restricted to `Admin` users.

+-   **Export to CSV**: Download all current tiles into a single CSV file.
+This file serves as a perfect template for editing and re-importing.
+-   **Import from CSV**:
+    -   **Column Mapping**: After uploading a CSV, you can dynamically map columns from your file to the required tile attributes (e.g., `id`, `Name`, `Points`).
+    -   **Import Modes**: Choose how to handle tiles from your CSV that have the same ID as existing tiles on the board:
+        -   `Create new & reject duplicates` (Default): A safe option that prevents accidental overwrites.
+        -   `Create new & overwrite duplicates`: Useful for updating existing tiles in bulk.
+    -   **Validation & Feedback**: The tool validates data before importing and provides detailed success and failure lists after the operation is complete.

 ### **Admin View**